 - Ochi-Hubble (most probable, single-parameter via Hs)

-- Data file
+- User data file

-- Five optional comma-separated output data files:
+- Six (6) optional comma-separated output data files:

 - Forcing Data: includes total, inertial, and diffraction wave excitation forcing amplitudes per unit wave amplitude and phase angles

 - Hydrodynamics Data: includes hydrodynamic and hydrostatic coefficients (i.e. A, B, and C's)

 - Wave Data: includes wave sample characteristics such as periods, frequencies, spectral ordinate, sample amplitudes, etc.